Nichols Middle School

-I would like to take the opportunity to personally welcome all families, new and returning, to Nichols Middle School.
+I would like to personally welcome all families, new and returning to Nichols Middle School.
 At Nichols we believe that all students possess certain abilities, talents, gifts, and academic strengths.
-We believe that each child is unique and different in his/her own special way.
-Our commitment is to build on these strengths and differences so that each child will develop to his/her fullest potential.
+We also believe that each child is unique and different in his/her own special way.
+Our commitment is to build on these strengths and differences so that each child will become positive contributors to our community and abroad.

-Our goal at Nichols Middle School is to offer a rigorous academic program that fosters learning and is also focused on building good character.
-This can be accomplished by implementing the principles of effective learning and positive social skills development and interaction.
-The Big Idea is for our students to experience academic success and to possess the skills to make wise choices as it relates to their personal, career, and life goals.
+Our goal at Nichols Middle School is to offer a rigorous academic program that fosters learning, and builds good character.
+Although the Common Core State Standards are rigorous and will challenge our students academically, I believe our students will be successful.
+This can be accomplished by implementing the principles of effective learning and positive social skill development and interaction.
+The “BIG IDEA” is for our students to experience academic success and to possess the skills to make wise choices as it relates to their personal, career, and life goals.

-like to say a heartfelt thank you to all the staff, parents, and students for making Nichols Middle School a dynamic place for learning and a sanctuary to grow socially and emotionally.
-I strongly urge you to continue to volunteer and support us as we help our students “REACH THE STARS.”
+With the support of our school district, parents, and community Nichols is committed to maintaining high expectations for all students, providing them with a solid academic preparation program, by engaging students and involving parents.
+I would like to express a sincere thank you to all staff members, parents, and students for making Nichols Middle School a dynamic place for learning and a sanctuary for students to grow socially and emotionally.
+I strongly encourage parents to volunteer and continue to support our school as we help our students exceed their fullest potential.

 New Vaccination Requirement